PlasmaPy/PlasmaPy/docs/contributing/install_dev.rst

    (plasmapy) user@name:~/programming/plasmapy$

 This indicates that the virtualenv is running.
 Congratulations!
-When your're done working on PlasmaPy, you can deactivate the virtualenv by running
+When you're done working on PlasmaPy, you can deactivate the virtualenv by running

 .. code-block:: bash